 - The behaviour of the people I work with is consistent with the APS Values and Code of Conduct – 90% positive (remaining 10% were neutral)

 - I would recommend my agency as a good place to work – 86% positive

 - I am proud to work in my agency – 85% positive

 Another important facet of our culture is the ATSB’s ongoing commitment to creating an inclusive workplace that recognises and values the contributions of people with different backgrounds, experiences and perspectives.
 These commitments are articulated through our Workforce Diversity Program 2011-2014, Agency Multicultural Plan 2013-2015 and Workplace Bullying and Harassment Procedure respectively.

-- Employees in my agency feel they are valued for their contributions Employment benefits
+- Employees in my agency feel they are valued for their contributions – 84% positive

-The ATSB’s employment conditions are established through the 2011-2014 Enterprise Agreement.
+The ATSB’s employment conditions are established through the ATSB Enterprise Agreement 2015 and separate Section 24-1 Determination.
 ATSB employees receive competitive salaries and a range of other generous provisions associated with superannuation (15.4% employer contribution), allowances, various leave types and flexible working arrangements.

 In addition, the ATSB recognises that high quality learning and development is vital to the success of any operationally focussed organisation that relies on its credibility to effect positive safety outcomes.
 Accordingly, the ATSB remains fully committed to maintaining its status as a Registered Training Organisation, scoped to deliver the nationally accredited Diploma of Transport Safety Investigation.
 Beyond this world class investigator training program, all ATSB employees have access to ongoing professional development opportunities including the ability to maintain industry/corporate based qualifications (where practical) and targeted tertiary pursuits.

-– 98% positive My supervisor is committed to workplace safety Related Links
+- My supervisor is committed to workplace safety – 98% positive